Group completions and the homotopical monadicity theorem: The homotopical context

 \autoref{ass1} specifies a minimal formal framework, and we flesh it out with minimal homotopical assumptions.
+We separate out those basic assumptions that assume nothing substantial about the monad $\bC$ in this section.
+These are the same as the assumptions used to prove the homotopical monadicity theorem for $\GA$ in \cite{KMZ0}.

+As there, our proofs of homotopical monadicity focus on derived homotopy theory, defined in terms of a bar resolution of algebras over monads.
+That is a special case of the two-sided monadic bar construction, as is the homotopically well-behaved variant $\bE$ of the left adjoint $\SI_{\bC}$ that will be used in the proofs.
+These are constructed simplicially, and we write $s\sV$ for the category of simplicial objects in a category $\sV$.
+For a functor $F$, we write $F_*$ for the functor on simplicial objects given by applying $F$ objectwise on $q$-simplices, and similarly for natural transformations.

-\begin{ass} We assume that $\sT$ and $\sS$ have classes of weak equivalences satisfying the two out of three property, and we say that a map $f$ in $\bC[\sT]$ is a weak equivalence if $\bU_{\bC}f$ is a weak equivalence in $\sT$.
-We assume that the functors $\OM$, $\SI$, and $\bF_{\bC}$, hence also $\OM_{\bC}$ and $\bC$, preserve weak equivalences, at least under restriction to good objects (as in \autoref{bspt1} for example). \end{ass}
+\begin{ass} We assume that $\sT$ and $\sS$, in addition to being cocomplete, have standard notions of homotopy and have classes of weak equivalences satisfying the two out of three property.
+We say that a map $f$ in $\bC[\sT]$ for any $\bC$ is a weak equivalence if it is a weak equivalence when considered as a map in $\sT$.
+We assume that the functors $\OM$, $\SI$, and $\bF_{\bC}$, hence also $\OM_{\bC}$ and $\bC$, preserve weak equivalences, at least under restriction to good objects (as in \autoref{bspt1} for example).
+We assume the following statements about simplicial objects in $\sT$ and $\sS$. \begin{enumerate}[(i)] \item There are realization functors $\bT \colon s\sT\rtarr \sT$ and $\bT \colon s\sS\rtarr \sS$ and they are left adjoints. \item The functors $\bT $ on $s\sT$ and $s\sS$ preserve homotopies. \item The functors $\bT $ on $s\sT$ and $s\sS$ preserve weak equivalences between Reedy cofibrant objects.\footnote{The name comes from Reedy's thesis \cite{Reedy}.
+The word ``proper'' was sometimes used before Reedy cofibrancy was introduced \cite{MayGeo, MayPerm}.} \item Realization commutes with the (left adjoint) functor $\SI$.
+That is, for $X_*$ in $s\sT$, there is a natural isomorphism $\xymatrix@1{ \SI \bT X_* \iso \bT \SI_* X_*.}$ \item For $X_*\in s\sS$, the natural map $\ga\colon \bT \OM_* X_*\rtarr \OM \bT X_*$, which is the adjoint of